prolifick1/react-news-site-iv/README.md

 ## Integrating ArticlesAPI.js into your App
 At the moment, there is one component that is importing the json data and that is App.jsx We might want to have each page consume its own data instead of keeping it in the `App.jsx` component but we can do that later.
-We can start in our main app file first.

 ### useEffect() -- example of api consumption
 We'll be using the useEffect() hook to fetch our data from the API.

+An example of making an api call and consuming the response:

 ```javascript
 import { useState, useEffect } from 'react'